NiloyB04/ifarith-compiler/discussion.md

 about how you would approach doing group code critique.
 What would you do differently next time, what did you learn?

+In this project, our biggest takeaway is thinking about compilers as a series of reductions.
+In our other classes when we write C or ASM code we use a compiler such as GCC as a black box never questioning what goes on behind the scenes.
+While this project does not compile C, it provides an analogous experience for viewing reduction on code.
+We learned how to apply our knowledge of racket operations such as folding and tail recursion to compile a program.
+This required congruent thinking to other projects, as we were essentially just employing pattern matching with recursion.
+The most challenging part of this project was writing .irv files, as here we must think in terms of the processor and how to manipulate registers rather than the typical control flow that we are used to.
+If we had to do this project over again we would spend more time looking at the code and seeing where common code patterns are used.
+This way we would have a deeper understanding of how the reductions are done.
+Another problem we had was thinking about racket reduction not in terms of the lambda calculus.
+Coming off of project 4 and the exam, we were thinking about racket as an abstracted lambda calculus, so when we would go to reduce code it made sense to convert to the church encodings.
+Nevertheless, if we did that it would be a nightmare to compile to virtual code.
+This required a complete reworking of how we read racket code and expected it to be produced.